The Great Debaters: Plot

-The movie explores social constructs in Texas during the Great Depression, from day-to-day insults African Americans endured to lynching.
-Also depicted is James Farmer, who, at 14 years old, was on Wiley's debate team after completing high school (and who later went on to co-found the Congress of Racial Equality).
-Another character on the team, Samantha Booke, is based on the real individual Henrietta Bell Wells, acclaimed poet and the only female member of the 1930 Wiley team who participated in the first collegiate interracial debate in the US.
+The movie explores racial social issues in Texas during the Great Depression, from the day-to-day insults that African Americans endured to the risk of lynchings.
+The activist James Farmer is portrayed; at the age of 14, he was admitted to Wiley and selected for its debate team after completing high school.
+(He later co-founded the Congress of Racial Equality).
+Another character on the debate team, Samantha Booke, is based on Henrietta Bell Wells, an acclaimed poet and the only female member of the 1930 Wiley team.
+She participated in the first collegiate interracial debate in the US.

-The key line of dialogue, used several times, is a famous paraphrase of theologian St. Augustine of Hippo: "An unjust law is no law at all", which would later be the central thesis of Letter from a Birmingham Jail, by Martin Luther King Jr. Another major line, repeated in slightly different versions according to context, concerns doing what you "have to do" in order that we "can do" what we "want to do."
-In all instances, these vital lines are spoken by the James L. Farmer Sr. and James L. Farmer Jr. characters.
+The key line of dialogue, used several times, is a famous paraphrase of theologian St. Augustine of Hippo: "An unjust law is no law at all".
+(Martin Luther King, Jr. later made this the central thesis of his "Letter from a Birmingham Jail."

+Another major line, repeated in slightly different versions according to context, suggests doing what you "have to do" in order that we "can do" what we "want to do."
+In all instances, these vital lines are spoken by the characters of teenager James L. Farmer and his father James L. Farmer Sr, who taught at Wiley.

 Historical notes

 The film depicts the Wiley Debate team beating Harvard College in the 1930s.
 The real Wiley team instead defeated the University of Southern California, who at the time were the reigning debating champions.
-Though they beat the reigning champions, Wiley was not allowed to officially call themselves champions, because they were not full members of the debate society; black people were not admitted until after World War II.
+Wiley was not allowed to officially call themselves champions, despite defeating the reigning champions, because they were not full members of the debate society; blacks were not admitted until after World War II.